jdelvecchio/ansible-role-zabbix-webscenario/README.md

 # ansible-role-zabbix-webscenario

-Ansible role which creates or deletes (NO UPDATE) zabbix web scenarios For each entry in the 'websites' variable with state: present, this role will :
+Ansible role which creates or deletes (NO UPDATE) zabbix web scenarios For each entry in the 'z_websites' variable with state: present, this role will :

 * Add a web scenario
 * Add a basic step
 * Add a trigger associated to that web scenario

-For each entry in the 'websites' variable with state: absent, this role will :
+For each entry in the 'z_websites' variable with state: absent, this role will :
 * Delete the web scenario associated to its name
 * Delete the trigger associated to it